 Just in case you’re confused, the term ‘JCR’ refers to two things at once.
 On the one hand it means the body of undergraduate students in the College.
 All undergrads are automatically members of the JCR and it exists to organise events and run certain services around college, such as the Bar and the sports teams.
 On the other hand, the JCR also refers to the actual junior common room: a room in college which houses sofas, newspapers, vending machines, the pool table and of course, the T.V.

 This is when we discuss how to spend our money and how to organise ourselves.
 There is at least one meeting of the whole JCR each term, but emergency meetings can be called at any time, although these are extremely rare.
 Attendance is compulsory but apologies can be sent to the JCR Secretary.
-The meetings are normally held on Sunday evenings.
+The meetings are often held on Sunday afternoons or evenings.
 Minutes of previous meeting are kept by the JCR Secretary and can be consulted at any time.

 The JCR (as a room)